kekuBT/The_maze_project/README.md

 ## Controls

-You can move the players with W and S button and you rotate the camera with A and D. You have to find the key to open doors which will help you get out of the maze, but look out for ghosts!!!
+You can move the players with 'W' and 'S' button and you rotate the camera with 'A' and 'D'.
+You have to find the key to open doors with the key 'o' which will help you get out of the maze, but look out for ghosts!!!

 ## Authors